 With all the delicate bones, tendons, and ligaments in your ankle, there are a lot of possible causes of your ankle pain.
 Regardless of the cause, Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS use ankle arthroscopy — a minimally invasive procedure — to diagnose the issue and even repair an injury.
-If you need an ankle arthroscopy, call Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado or book an appointment online today.
+If you need an ankle arthroscopy, call Rocky Mountain Foot and Ankle Center in Evergreen or Wheat Ridge, Colorado, or book an appointment online today.

 The team at Rocky Mountain Foot and Ankle Center uses arthroscopy, a minimally invasive surgical procedure, to diagnose and treat certain conditions affecting the ankle joint.

 The doctors insert an arthroscope, which is a thin surgical device with a light and a camera lens on the tip, through a small incision in your ankle.
 The arthroscope sends images of the inside of your ankle back to a monitor in the treatment room.
 In some situations, your doctor can use other specialized tools to remove debris and loose tissue from your ankle during arthroscopy.

 This treatment allows your foot and ankle surgeon to look for signs of conditions like arthritis or injuries without making a bigger incision that would require an extensive recovery.

 The doctors at Rocky Mountain Foot and Ankle Center use ankle arthroscopy to diagnose and sometimes treat various conditions, including:

 Arthroscopy is usually an outpatient procedure performed with a nerve block, local anesthetic, or a general anesthetic.
 Once you're ready, your ankle surgeon stretches your ankle joint with a device and makes two or three small incisions.